 Our firm is committed to helping California fire victims without imposing added financial burdens on you and your family.
-Under our no-fee policy, you will not pay any of the following out of pocket if you choose to file a lawsuit against PG&E:
+Under our no-fee policy, you will not pay any of the following out of pocket if you choose to pursue a claim against PG&E:

 - No litigation expenses

 Instead, our fees and costs are recovered only as a portion of any favorable settlement or judgment we ultimately obtain on your behalf.

 More specifically, attorneys’ fees are collected as an agreed percentage of the gross amount recovered at the conclusion of your lawsuit, followed by a deduction for case costs and litigation expenses.

 If your case is not successful (i.e., if we do not obtain a monetary recovery on your behalf), then you pay zero fees, costs, or expenses of any kind.

 As part of our commitment to the long-term recovery effort, we immediately reduced the attorneys’ fees percentage for all our firm’s wildfire clients.
 We believe in returning you to financial security following these disasters and encourage you to ask for details about our fees and costs during your initial consultation.

 We understand that litigation moves slowly and some of our clients might face financial concerns while their cases are pending.
 Legal funding companies target individuals who have filed lawsuits to offer loans during litigation.
 But we advise caution.

 In exchange for your loan, the lender will claim a lien against any money damages you ultimately recover in your case.
 While this may sound like a fair exchange, these companies often charge application and processing fees, compound interest rates, and other significant expenses that could leave you in a worse position than when your case began.
 The use of legal funding can also impact your eligibility for government assistance programs.

 If you must consider legal funding, however, our attorneys can guide you toward a reputable lender and give you information on how to minimize interest and fees.